-- (1) For the purposes of this section, "aircraft operations" means aircraft operations in connection with petroleum exploration operations or operations for recovery of petroleum. - (2) Except as provided in this section, all aircraft operations shall be conducted in accordance with existing laws of Papua New Guinea relating to civil aviation. - (3) An order given by a pilot of an aircraft- - (a) while the aircraft is airborne or moving shall be obeyed immediately by all passengers; and - (b) affecting the loading of the aircraft, the method of approaching the aircraft and the embarkation or disembarkation of the aircraft while the aircraft is stationary, shall be obeyed. - (4) All persons shall exercise extreme care when approaching a helicopter when its rotors are in motion. - (5) Whenever practicable, a pilot of a helicopter shall adopt a flight path which avoids over flying a rig, camp or field facility, production facility and/or petroleum processing facility. - (6) Where helicopters are used, the following procedures shall be adhered to:- - (a) one person shall be designated as responsible for hooking on or unhooking an externally slung suspended load; - (b) when the person referred to in Paragraph (a) has carried out his task, he shall stand clear and signal the pilot that his task has been completed; - (c) all other persons shall stand clear of the externally slung suspended load;
+(1) For the purposes of this section, "aircraft operations" means aircraft operations in connection with petroleum exploration operations or operations for recovery of petroleum.

+(2) Except as provided in this section, all aircraft operations shall be conducted in accordance with existing laws of Papua New Guinea relating to civil aviation.

+(3) An order given by pilot of an aircraft -

+- (a) while the aircraft is airborne or moving shall be obeyed immediately by all passengers; and - (b) affecting the loading of the aircraft and the embarkation or disembarkation of the aircraft while the aircraft is stationery; shall be obeyed.

+(4) All persons shall exercise extreme care when approaching a helicopter when its rotors are in motion.

+(5) Whenever practicable, a pilot of a helicopter shall adopt a flight path which avoids over flying a rig, camp or field facility, production facility and/or petroleum processing facility.

+(6) Where helicopters are used, the following procedures shall be adhered to -

-- (d) at an onshore rig location where all transportation is by helicopter, a helipad shall be constructed at a safe distance from the rig so that personnel can be safely evacuated in case of an emergency; - (e) when not in use, a helipad shall be kept clear at all times; - stocks of appropriate aviation fuel shall be maintained at a drilling location and shall be situated at a safe place; - (g) during well testing, helicopter operations shall be conducted in such a manner as to be consistent with flying safety and to minimize the effect of rotor down wash on any flare or heat shield; - (h) at an onshore rig location, each helipad shall be equipped with adequate fire fighting equipment so that a fire inside or outside the helicopter can be safely and effectively fought and so that rescue and other personnel can be effectively protected during such fire or helicopter evacuation.
+- (a) one person shall be designated as responsible for hooking on or unhooking an externally slung suspended load; - (b) when the person referred to in Paragraph (a) has carried out his task, he shall stand clear and signal the pilot that his task has been completed; - (c) all other persons shall stand clear of the externally slung suspended load; - (d) at an onshore rig location where all transportation is by helicopter, a helipad shall be constructed at a safe distance from the rig so that personnel can be safely evacuated in case of an emergency; - (e) when not in use, a helipad shall be kept clear at all times; - (f) stocks of appropriate aviation fuel shall be maintained at a drilling location and shall be situated at a safe place; - (g) during well testing, helicopter operations shall be conducted in such a manner as to be consistent with flying safety and to minimize the effect of rotor down wash on any flare or heat shield. - (h) at an onshore rig location, each helipad shall be equipped with adequate fire fighting equipment so that a fire inside or outside the helicopter can be safely and effectively protected during such fire or helicopter evacuation.